Valuations and the Hopf Monoid of Generalized Permutahedra: Building sets and nestohedra

 \begin{proof} Since $f_{-}(t)$ is a strong valuation, it is also a weak valuation.
-If a nestohedron $N$ of dimension $d$ had a non-trivial subdivision $\mathcal{P}$, then $\mathcal{P}$ would contain more than one nestohedron of dimension $d$.
+If a hypernestohedron $N$ of dimension $d$ had a non-trivial subdivision $\mathcal{P}$, then $\mathcal{P}$ would contain more than one hypernestohedron of dimension $d$.
 Then, the coefficient of $t^d$ of $f_{N}(t)$ would be $1$ and the coefficient of $t^d$ of $f_{\mathcal{P}}(t)$ would be larger than one.
 This is a contradiction. \end{proof}